Page Tree

 Strategies for Structuring Large Content Sets

-When more than 100 items are required, use a structural "bucket" strategy:
+When more than 100 items are required under a single node, use a structural "bucket" strategy to distribute the load:

 -

-Date-based Buckets: Structure items by year, then month (e.g.,
+Date-based Buckets: Structure items by year then month - for example,

-Alphabetical Bucketing: For dictionaries or glossaries, use initial-letter folders (e.g.,
+Alphabetical Bucketing: For dictionaries or glossaries, use initial-letter folders - for example,

-/Glossary/A/Architecture/). - Category Folders: Use functional categories to divide the tree logically.
+/Glossary/A/Architecture/. - Category Folders: Use functional categories to divide the tree logically by domain or topic area.

 4. URL Routing and Segment Generation